javajon/code-analysis/readme.md

 Setting up your SonarQube services(s) as fragile [snowflakes](https://martinfowler.com/bliki/SnowflakeServer.html) is both common and not a recommended technique.
 Any developer should be able to quickly start a service or rely on a team service that matches the same behaviors.
 The latest SonarQube version, it's plugins and it's configurations should also be easily adjustable.
 Your software development lifecycle processes (SDLC) should embrace the versioned configuration and deployment of SonarQube across a variety of [cattle (not pets)](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/) targets.

 Follow these instructions to setup a personal [SonarQube engine and dashboard](https://www.sonarqube.org).
 With this you have a strong static code analysis tool backing your code changes all before you submit your work for pull requests.
-Within SonarQube there are plugins such as for Checkstyle, PMD and Findbugs.
-The Fingbugs plugin includes rules for vulnerabilities such as the [OWASP top 10](http://find-sec-bugs.github.io).
+Within SonarQube there are plugins such as for Checkstyle, PMD and Spotbugs.
+The Spotbugs plugin includes rules for vulnerabilities such as the [OWASP top 10](http://find-sec-bugs.github.io).

 The code analysis tools within your IDE offers similar rules and can find many of the same technical debts, violations, vulnerabilities and anti-patterns.
 SonarQube provides a language and IDE agnostic way of supplying cross team analysis rules.